DarkAssassin23/DarkOS_Linux/README.md

 ```

 > [!NOTE]
 > Regardless of which method you use, it will take a while to build
 > everything from source, especially if you are including `gcc` in the
+> `iso` or are specifying specific versions for the different components
+> as the full git repo needs to be cloned rather than using the
-> `iso`.
+> `--depth=1` flag

 ## Running
 Once you have built the `iso` and boot it up, you will be greeted with the